openenergymonitor/guide/source/setup/connect.markdown

 If the hostname does not work, it is usually possible to find a list of devices and their IP address's on your internet router.
 Alternatively Network Discovery tools such as Fing work well.
 Download [Fing Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en_GB) or [Fing iOS](https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8).

+**UPDATE HIGHLY RECOMMENDED:** Now your emonPi/emonBase is connected to a network this would be a good time to pull in any new updates: `Setup > Admin > Update`

 ---

 ### {% linkable_title Option 2: Connecting via WiFi %}